 We found 5 ear, nose and throat specialists who accept Medicare near Pinole, CA.

-Dr. David Hamlar specializes in pediatric otolaryngology (ear, nose & throat) and head & neck plastic surgery and practices in Saint Paul, MN, Se Minneapolis, MN, and Robbinsdale, MN.
-These areas are among his clinical interests: facial problems, cleft lip and palate, and minimally invasive surgery.
-He is rated highly by his patients.
-Dr. Hamlar takes Humana HMO, Humana Bronze, Humana Catastrophic, and more.
-He obtained his medical school training at Howard University College of Medicine and Ohio State University College of Medicine and performed his residency at Ohio State University Medical Center.
-He has received the following distinctions: Mpls.St.Paul Super Doctors; Mpls.St.Paul Magazine "Top Doctor"; and Air Medal Operation Iraqi Freedom.
-Dr. Hamlar speaks Spanish.
-Dr. Hamlar is affiliated with North Memorial Health Care, Fairview Southdale Hospital, and the University of Minnesota Medical Center (UMMC).
+Dr. David Hamlar sees patients in Saint Paul, MN, Se Minneapolis, MN, and Robbinsdale, MN.
+His medical specialties are pediatric otolaryngology (ear, nose & throat) and head & neck plastic surgery.
+Dr. Hamlar's areas of expertise include the following: facial problems, cleft lip and palate, and minimally invasive surgery.
+Patient ratings for Dr. Hamlar average 4.0 stars out of 5.
+He takes several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+He attended medical school at Howard University College of Medicine and Ohio State University College of Medicine.
+He trained at Ohio State University Medical Center for his residency.
+Awards and/or distinctions Dr. Hamlar has received include Mpls.St.Paul Super Doctors; Mpls.St.Paul Magazine "Top Doctor"; and Air Medal Operation Iraqi Freedom.
+In addition to English, Dr. Hamlar speaks Spanish.
+His professional affiliations include North Memorial Health Care, Fairview Southdale Hospital, and the University of Minnesota Medical Center (UMMC).

 Clinical interests: Cleft Lip and Palate Repair, Throat Problems, Craniofacial Surgery, Reconstructive Surgery, Ear ...
 (Read more)